-Phantom shares are generally promised to pay a bonus in the form of either cash or equity that is equal in the value of company shares, or the increase in that value, over a stipulated time period.
+Phantom shares are generally promised to pay a bonus in the form of either cash or equity that is equal to the value of company shares, or the increase in that value, over a stipulated time period.

 Contrary to phantom shares, share appreciation rights are only similar to them.
 However, they also give employees the right to remuneration in the form of the cash equivalent of the increase in the value of a predetermined number of shares, over a stipulated period of time.

-Factors to consider with implementing ESOPs
+Factors to consider when implementing ESOPs

 Though there are a lot of advantages to ESOPs, there are also a number of factors to consider.